-To make your life easier, I’ve divided them up into categories with photos and links to each recipe.
+To make your life easier, I’ve divided these ideas into categories with photos and links for each recipe.
+I recommend checking the whole list first, and then you can jump to a specific section by clicking these links:

 - Mexican lent recipes with fish.